Some information on suitable equipment

 Although the built-in microphone of the cassette recorder may be sufficient for EVP recordings, it's recommended to use an external microphone, since it's usually more sensitive and doesn't transfer the running noises of the equipment so much, which could cover faint voices.
 External microphones which can be connected to the microphone jack of a cassette recorder are available in the trade.
 If no background sound or only a very faint one like splashing water is used, the use of a microphone preamplifier is recommended.

 Very good suited for our purposes is the "Hannover Microphone" recommended by the VTF that is produced by a VTF colleague and which is only delivered to VTF members.
-It's an electret microphone with pre-amplifier which can also be made by practiced electronic hobbyists.

 A cassette recorder which is used for EVP recordings should have at least the following features: